youdonotexist/only-fans.cam/NAVIGATION-AUTH-SYSTEM.md

    - The LoginModal appears
    - The user can log in without navigating away from the current page
    - After successful login, the user is redirected to the originally requested page
+   - If the user closes the login modal, they are redirected to the home page
    - The navigation history is preserved

 ### Implementation Details